newlifeoutlook

 Because calcium intake tends to decrease with age, calcium supplementation is especially important in postmenopausal women.

 Vitamin D deficiency is thought to increase the risk of bone fractures, bone pain and osteomalacia (softening of the bones).
 Women approaching and in menopause are particularly susceptible to loss of bone density.
-In fact women can lose up to 20% of their bone density in the five to seven years after menopause.
-Teeth can also suffer during the menopause, so ensuring adequate levels of calcium (and vitamin C) is vital to avoid extra visits to the dentist's chair.
+Women can lose up to 20% of their bone density in the five to seven years after menopause.
+Teeth can also suffer during menopause, so ensuring adequate levels of calcium (and vitamin C) is vital to avoid extra visits to the dentist's chair.

-Although your bone density decreases at the menopause, your risk of osteoporosis and fractures stays relatively low until you get much older because bone density is only one of the things that affect your bone strength.
+Although your bone density decreases during menopause, your risk of osteoporosis and fractures stays relatively low until you get much older because bone density is only one of the things that affect your bone strength.

 However, menopause is a good time to take stock and adopt a healthier, bone-friendly lifestyle, especially if you are housebound for any reason, unable to do any weight-bearing exercise, like walking or running, have a poor diet or do not get much exposure to sunlight.